 In fact, many web-building spiders construct daylight webs that are dense enough to be seen easily by flying insects yet still manage to make good catches if there are plenty of insects around.
 How can this be?
 There are several ways a spider can 'hide' a web that fling insects should have no difficulty seeing.
 One thing they can do is to make the web strands vibrate slightly (or maybe the prevailing winds will do this for them) so the individual strands become effectively blurred.
 But this is a rather basic and only moderately successful way to use web vibrations for catching insects.
 A far more sophisticated technique is used by the salticid Portia fimbriata.
-This spider has excellent vision but it also is clever enough to vibrate the web of some orb weavers which it intends to feed on, its pattern of vibrations serving to deceive the orb weaver into believing that either its web has caught an insect or its matching male has come visiting.
-It is also said that at least in the case of some Argiope species Portia can generate web vibrations that actually have a calming effect so that when Portia approaches it Argiope makes no move to escape or to defend itself or even to attack Portia as potential prey.
+This spider has excellent vision but also is clever enough to vibrate the web of orb weavers it intends to feed on, its pattern of vibrations serving to deceive the orb weaver into assuming that either its web has caught an insect or its matching male has come visiting.
+It is also claimed that at least in the case of some Argiope species Portia can generate web vibrations that actually have a calming effect.
+Thus when Portia approaches it Argiope makes no move to escape or to defend itself or even to perceive Portia as a potential prey.

 Some spiders that build robust and very visible webs have come up with other ways to persuade insect prey that it is safe to approach the web.
 In the case of the

 bolas spider Ordgarius magnificus just a single strand of sticky silk is enough to allow it to catch the moth species it mostly feeds on because this silk

 has the odour of the pheromone that is used by the moth's mate to bring the two sexes together for mating.
 It is likely that many other spiders also have